 Install Low-Flow Faucets and Showerheads

-Modern laws require new showerheads to consume 2.5 gallons per minute (gpm) or less while kitchen faucets are limited to 2.2 gpm.
-A new set of bathroom faucets must have flow rates below 1.5 gpm.
+Modern regulations require new showerheads to consume 2.5 gallons per minute (gpm) or less while kitchen faucets are limited to 2.2 gpm.
+New bathroom faucets must have flow rates below 1.5 gpm.

 Turn Down the Water Heater Temperature

-In case your water heater doesn’t include a temperature readout, determine the setting with a thermometer at the bathroom or kitchen tap.
+In case your water heater doesn’t have a temperature readout, determine the setting with a thermometer at the bathroom or kitchen tap.
 Adjust the water heater’s dial, wait two hours and check the water’s temperature.
 Repeat this process until the thermometer reads 120 degrees.

 Add Insulation

-Both electric and natural gas water heaters can be insulated with insulated jackets available at home improvement stores.
+Both electric and natural gas water heaters can be insulated with insulated jackets available at home improvement retailers.
 Be careful to install the insulation correctly to avoid creating a dangerous operating situation.
-If you're not sure how to proceed, ask a professional for help.
-When the tank is insulated, add insulation to your hot and cold pipes coming from the water heater to help things heat up faster at the faucet.
+If you’re not sure how to proceed, ask a professional for help.
+Once the tank is insulated, add insulation to your hot and cold pipes coming from the water heater to help things heat up faster at the faucet.

 Buy More Efficient Equipment